Circle actions on UHF-absorbing $C^*$-algebras: The Rokhlin property: rigidity and genericity

 It is a consequence of the theorem above that the \Rp\ is generic for circle actions on $\Ot$.
 Nevertheless, we do not know of any such action for which it is possible to describe what the images of the canonical generators of $\Ot$ are.
-In particular, we do not have a model action on $\Ot$. \\ The example below does not admit an explicit description since we are not able to write down a formula for the isomorphism $\Ot\otimes\Ot\cong\Ot$, but it is more concrete than Example \ref{eg of Rp on Ot}.
+In particular, we do not have a model action on $\Ot$.